sushanthreddyC/sushanthreddyC/README.md

 > # Hello! 🙋‍♂️
 I am Sushanth Reddy Chilla
 Thank you for visiting my page.
-A highly skilled and motivated professional passionate about Machine Learning, Data Science, and Natural Language Processing (NLP).
+I am a highly skilled and motivated professional passionate about Machine Learning, Data Science, and Natural Language Processing (NLP).

 > # About Me ✒️